Assault of Nancy Kerrigan: Smith's FBI testimony

 When Derrick Smith was first interviewed by FBI on January 12, 1994, he held to the cover story that had been agreed upon with his co-conspirators until later in the day when he confessed to his part in the plot.
 He had met Eckardt when they were students at Mt.
 Hood Community College, shared an interest in espionage and survivalism, and had discussed opening a school together someday.
 Smith later worked for the United States Army as an "intelligence analyst" for about 3 years until he was discharged.
-He then worked in Milwaukie, Oregon as a group home coordinator for Developmental Systems Inc., a company that employed and trained mentally retarded adults to sort laundry hangers.
-The company claimed Smith was good at his work, remaining quiet and patient if a little anti-social.
+He then worked in Milwaukie, Oregon as a group home coordinator for Developmental Systems Inc., a company that employed and trained mentally disabled adults to sort laundry hangers.
+The company said Smith was good at his work, remaining quiet and patient if a little anti-social.
 He quit that job in late 1993 and moved to Arizona with his wife.
 Smith then applied for a police officer job and was waiting for his interview to be scheduled before Eckardt told him about possible bodyguard work in Oregon.

 When he phoned Eckardt on December 22, 1993, Eckardt told Smith he had a client who needed someone physically "taken down," saying the job would entail more bodyguard work in the future.
 Smith did not want to commit the assault himself because he had no criminal record, but said he might know someone who would do it.
 He knew his nephew, Shane Stant, was currently unemployed so Smith told him about his conversation with Eckardt.

 On December 28, he and Stant were in Portland to discuss the attack plan.
 Before Gillooly arrived to the meeting, Smith asked Eckardt to tape-record the impending plotting for security.
 During the meeting, he thought Eckardt was leading Gillooly to think he had many "underground" contacts.
 After the meeting, he and Stant agreed not to injure Kerrigan "too badly."